 What do you get when you bring digital and tech together with a good cause?
 A digital marketplace where donors are linked to African farmers, who shovel life back into the barren soil.

 The climate is one of the major concerns of this generation.
-Realizing this, Justdiggit trains people in areas of drought to dig half-moon circles in which rainwater is collected.
+Realising this, Justdiggit trains people in areas of drought to dig half-moon circles in which rainwater is collected.
 This process of ‘greening’ ensures that the land will be fertile again within a year, something that is vitally important for the local population and which, on a larger scale, the whole world can benefit from.

-The climate is one of the major concerns of this generation
+Climate change is one of the major concerns of this generation

 Spreading the knowledge

-Justdiggit focusses on spreading their knowledge all the while empowering locals to organize and carry out the work themselves under the guidance of fundi’s, the local rangers.
-In order to have a lasting and positive effect on the climate, Justdiggit needs to fertilize as many hectares of land as possible, something it simply cannot do by itself.
+Justdiggit focusses on spreading their knowledge all the while empowering locals to organise and carry out the work themselves under the guidance of fundi’s, the local rangers.
+In order to have a lasting and positive effect on the climate, Justdiggit needs to fertilise as many hectares of land as possible, something it simply cannot do by itself.
 They believe that empowering the local population is a sustainable solution.

-In a strategy and design print, the team designed a platform where farmers who want to dig holes in a qualifying area are linked to people who want to sponsor them.
+In a strategy and design sprint, the team designed a platform where farmers who want to dig holes in a qualifying area are linked to people who want to sponsor them.
 Research showed that many of the farmers in African villages are well connected.
 They completely skipped landlines and ADSL and take care of a lot of business mobile.
 For example, over 40% of the population of Tanzania does their banking via M-Pesa, which amounts to 95 million mobile money transactions per month.

 The marketplace/app works as follows: